 Georgia Republican State Representative Bobby Franklin today compared the victims of the massive super cell tornado system that ripped across the southern United States over the weekend to idolaters “praying to their god, FEMA”.

 The article includes a screen shot of his whiney hyperreligious drivel:

 GA state rep Bobby Franklin's Christofascist comment on Facebook (via Georgia Politico)

 Obviously this comment is insulting to the tornado victims — the majority of whom are, no doubt, Christians (seen as how the entire country is majority-Christian).
 Another problem here is that, in a way, FEMA constitutes a kind of insurance to which the victims have all contributed over the years, in the form of federal taxes they’ve paid.
 Would Franklin accuse someone of “praying” to an auto insurance company (for example) when s/he files an accident claim?
 People like Franklin likely object to this view since they see government disaster-coverage as coercive, as opposed to insurance which is a private contract.
-But the fact is that it’s not possible to purchase tornado coverage for one’s home or business … all insurance policies exclude
+But while homeowners and businesses can get tornado insurance, it can be an expensive add-on, and even when one has it, not all expenses are covered.
+Moreover, states, municipalities and public utilities don’t always have adequate coverage, either, meaning that damage to the infrastructure is often not compensated.
+Lastly, not all FEMA reimbursements are grants or donations of government money to people; many are loans, which must be repaid … in other words it’s not “free money” doled out to those who beg for it.

 Militant Christofascists like Franklin view government as somehow having “replaced” churches in the social order.
 What they want, is for churches to become — once again — the entity upon which everyone relies, when they’re in need.
 This will, in turn, grant churches a degree of power and control over people’s lives that they do not currently have.